Maximising the impact of connected classrooms

 “The real challenge in education is engaging students, getting them interested, keeping them interested and helping them really get excited about what it is they’re trying to learn.”
-This is what Matthew Glotzbach, CEO at learning platform provider Quizlet, told our researchers during an interview for our Better Connected Schools report this year.
+This is what Matthew Glotzbach, CEO at learning platform provider Quizlet, told our researchers during an interview for our Better Connected Schools report.

 Connectivity in the classroom